HAXanonymous23/botnet-/README.md

 # botnet-
-This is botnet for SYST3M CR3SH4 R      hackers group
+This is botnet for SYST3M CR4SH3RS      hackers group